ZarachxSpace/resume-optimizer/README.md

 # AI Resume Optimizer

-This project evaluates resumes against job descriptions using AI, providing ATS-based scores, keyword matching, and structured feedback.
+This project is an AI-powered Resume Analyzer and Critique Tool.
+It evaluates resumes against job descriptions, providing an ATS (Applicant Tracking System) score, keyword matches, and feedback for improvement.
+It runs a local LLM (Ollama with Llama 2) but can be configured to use an API-based online LLM for AWS deployment.

 ## Features

-- Resume Analysis – Matches resumes with job descriptions based on ATS, technical skills, experience, and semantic similarity.
-- Keyword Matching – Identifies missing keywords relevant to the job description.
-- Structured Feedback – Provides specific suggestions for improving the resume.
-- Simple Interface – Upload a resume, enter a job description, and get real-time analysis.
+- ATS score calculation
+- Keyword and phrase matching
+- Technical, experience, and skills match analysis
+- LLM-powered resume critque
+- Local LLM support
+- Optional API-based LLM integration for AWS deployment

 ---